 Iran has been officially known as “The Islamic Republic of Iran” since 1979.
-Even though today it’s commonly known for it’s strict Islamic laws, those that know even a tad bit of Iran, know of it’s richer, more vibrant history.
-Iran has an estimated population of 83 million people, ranking it 18th largest in the world and 19th for population size.
-It is one of the oldest civilizations in the world, with the 6th century (BC) Persian empire ruling 40% of the region.
+Even though today (internationally) it’s commonly known for its strict Islamic laws, those that know even a tad bit of Iran, know of it’s richer, more vibrant history.
+Iran has an estimated population of 83 million people.
+Ranked 18th largest in the world and 19th for population size.
+It is one of the oldest civilizations in the world, with the 6th century (BC) Persian empire ruling 40% of the region at the time.
 The wide range of religions and ethnicities of Iran is what makes the country so diverse and special today.
 Learning about the differences will give you a glimpse into its past and present lifestyle.
 In this post, I share with you some Iran culture facts.

 Iran Culture Facts: From Historical to Present

 While Iran has had its time as the most powerful empire in 500 BC, it has also had its fair share of conquerors and corrupt kings.
 All of which have influenced the Iranian culture today (as with the case everywhere in the world).
 Zoroastrian religion was their national religion during the rule of Cyrus the Great (one of their most beloved ruler in history).
 Later they were forced to convert to Islam during the Muslim conquest in 651 AD.
 Around the 15th-17th century, the sect of Shi’a Islam would become the next big influence from their traditional following in Sunni Islam.